Fleckism/SecurityPlus/SecurityPlus/11A Secure Network Operations Protocols.md

 ### DNS Server Cache Poisoning

 DNS server cache poisoning aims to corrupt the records held by the DNS server itself.
-This can be accomplished by performing [[DoS]] against the server that holds the authorized records for the domain, and then **spoofing replies** to requests from other name servers.
+This can be accomplished by performing [[DoS]] against the server that holds the authorized records for the domain, and then **spoofing replies** to requests from other [[DNS|name]] servers.
 Another attack involves getting the victim name server to respond to a recursive query from the attacking host.
 A recursive query compels the DNS server to query the authoritative server for the answer on behalf of the client.
 The attacker's DNS, masquerading as the authoritative name server, responds with the answer to the query, but also includes a lot of false domain:IP mappings for other domains that the victim DNS accepts as genuine.
 The nslookup or dig tool can be used to query the name records and cached records held by a server to discover whether any false records have been inserted.
 # DNS SECURITY

 DNS is a critical service that should be configured to be fault tolerant. **DoS attacks are hard to perform against the servers that perform Internet name resolution**, but if an attacker can target the DNS server on a private network, it is possible to seriously disrupt the operation of that network.

 To ensure DNS security on a private network, local DNS servers should only accept recursive queries from local hosts (preferably authenticated local hosts) and **not from the Internet**.
 You also need to implement access control measures on the server, to prevent a malicious user from altering records manually.
 Similarly, clients should be restricted to using authorized resolvers to perform name resolution.
-#zFleck

 Attacks on DNS may also target the server application and/or configuration.
 Many DNS services run on [[BIND]] (Berkeley Internet Name Domain), distributed by the Internet Software Consortium ([isc.org](https://www.isc.org/)).
 There are known vulnerabilities in many versions of the BIND server, so it is critical to patch the server to the latest version.
 The same general advice applies to other DNS server software, such as Microsoft's.
 Obtain and check security announcements and then test and apply critical and security-related patches and upgrades.

 [[DNS footprinting]] means obtaining information about a private network by using its DNS server to perform a zone transfer (all the records in a domain) to a rogue DNS or simply by querying the DNS service, using a tool such as nslookup or dig.
-To prevent this, you can apply an Access Control List [[ACL]]to prevent zone transfers to unauthorized hosts or domains, to prevent an external server from obtaining information about the private network architecture.
+To prevent this, you can apply an Access Control List ([[ACL]]) to prevent zone transfers to unauthorized hosts or domains, to prevent an external server from obtaining information about the private network architecture.

 [[DNS]] Security Extensions ([[DNSSEC]]) help to **[[mitigate]] against spoofing and poisoning attacks by providing a validation process for DNS responses**.
 With DNSSEC enabled, the authoritative server for the zone creates a "package" of resource records (called an [[RRset]]) signed with a private key (the Zone Signing Key).
 When another server requests a secure record exchange, the authoritative server returns the package along with its public key, which can be used to verify the signature.